Riding into the Wild West: Exploring the Charm of Western Pattern Fabric

 4. Stripes and plaids: These patterns consist of parallel lines arranged in varying widths and colors.
 They can convey a sense of sophistication or give a casual and relaxed vibe, depending on the design.

-5. Abstract patterns: Abstract patterns are non-representational and often rely on color, texture, and shape to create visually striking designs.
+5. Abstract patterns: Abstract patterns are non-representational and often rely on color, texture, and shape to create visually designs.
 They can be bold and daring or subtle and understated.

 In Conclusion